While there is nothing you can do to make grief go away, there are things you can do to help you manage grief and to enable your recovery from it.

 7. Use rituals, if you think they might help

-Sometimes we can find that rituals can help us to move on and feel a little better.
+Sometimes rituals can help us to move on and feel a little better.
 Religious or cultural practices may help you with this, or you may want to invent something of your own.
 Your ritual might be specific to the person or thing that you have lost.

 Common rituals students sometimes find helpful include writing letters to those they have lost, creating a ceremony, including singing songs or reading poems out loud or going out into nature and burying something or letting it drift away on water.